FAU-Inf2/FuzzPEG/README.md

 the example, another `foo` is generated with a probability of (3 / 4)).

 Alternatives and quantifiers without explicit weight have an implicit weight of 1.

+### A Note on Grammar Classes

+*FuzzPEG* does not check (or care) which grammar class the input grammar belongs to (or if it is ambiguous or not).
+In particular, although the [j-PEG](https://github.com/FAU-Inf2/j-PEG) library that *FuzzPEG* uses treats the input grammar as a so-called *Parsing Expression Grammar* (PEG), it is possible that the programs generated with *FuzzPEG* cannot be parsed successfully with a parser for this PEG (but other parsing algorithms might be able to successfully parse them).
+This is due to the fact that (in contrast to "traditional" context-free grammars in EBNF) the choice operator (`|`) of PEGs is *ordered* (i.e., if the first alternative matches during parsing, the second one is ignored).
+For example, consider the following PEG:

+    foo: A | A B ;
+    A: 'A' ;
+    B: 'B' ;

+Since *FuzzPEG* chooses alternatives randomly and "locally", *FuzzPEG* may generate the program `AB`, which cannot be parsed according to this PEG: since the choice operator is ordered, the parser strictly applies the first alternative of `foo` to match the `A` in `AB`, after which a single `B` remains that cannot be parsed.

+Whether this is a problem or not depends on your use case.
+If your goal is to generate programs that can be parsed according to the given PEG, you have to rewrite the PEG such that it does not include such cases.
+In the example, the following PEG can be used instead:

+    foo: A B | A ;
+    A: 'A' ;
+    B: 'B' ;

+If you are unsure whether a PEG contains such cases, you can use the `--testPEG` command line option (see below); if this option is set, *FuzzPEG* tries to parse each randomly generated program according to the given PEG and prints an error message in case of a failure.

 ## Grammar Graphs and Coverage